szr2001/WorkLifeBalance/README.md

 ## Future Planed Features
 - The ability to create custom states like "Learing" "Gaming" on top of the default "Resting, Idle, Working" states.
 - An **Advanced Detection** mode that's able to more accurate detect activities even specific webpages.
 - A possible port from WPF to Avalonia to allow for Linux support.
+- Enhanced documentation for a smoother community contribution process.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.